Ediser-mEDRA/ARDI-service/api/search-ardi.md

 Search Ardi API
 ===============
-This API allow you to retrieve a list of ARDI given one or more
+This API allows to retrieve a list of ARDIs given one or more search parameters.

 Endpoint
 --------
 The endpoints of the API are:

 * staging environment: https://ardi-dev.medra.org/ardi-ra/api/search-ardi
 * production environment: https://ardi.medra.org/ardi-ra/api/search-ardi

-The endpoint are public (no authentication is required).
+The endpoints are public (no authentication is required).

 HTTP Request
 ------------
-The API accept an HTTP GET request with one or more of the following parameters:
+The API accepts an HTTP GET request with one or more of the following parameters:

 | HTTP PARAMETER |	CASE SENSITIVE	| SEARCH MODE |	NOTES |
 | ----------- | ----------- | ------------| ---------- |